PgBiel/typst-tablex/README.md

 ![image](https://user-images.githubusercontent.com/9021226/230818397-2d599324-32a5-4184-973f-2fcfb6b62c84.png)

-You _might_ find issues in certain cases, especially when using gutter with colspans/rowspans.
-(See [Known Issues](#known-issues) for more info.)
-For the vast majority of cases, though, replacing `#tablex` by `#table` should work just fine.
+There are still a few oddities in the library (see [Known Issues](#known-issues) for more info), but, for the vast majority of cases, though, replacing `#tablex` by `#table` should work just fine.
 (Sometimes you can even replace `#grid` by `#gridx` - see the line customization section for more -, but not always, as the behavior is a bit different.)

 ### colspanx/rowspanx